PixelIndieDev/WindowsRegistryReadPluginUnrealEngine/README.md

-# Windows Registry Read Plugin
+# Windows Registry Read Plugin For Unreal Engine 5

 > [!CAUTION]
 > **This plugins only functions on the Windows Platform!**

 ## Overview
-Windows Registry Read Plugin is a plugin for Unreal Engine 5.5 that allows reading values from the Windows Registry.
+Windows Registry Read Plugin For Unreal Engine 5 is a plugin for Unreal Engine 5.5 that allows reading values from the Windows Registry.

 ## Features
 - Read Windows Registry values from within UE5.